Implementation

 Analyze

-After the kick-off, the Implementation Manager collects documents and information that adhere to your specific requirements and processes — all the regulations, procedures, or policies that you follow.
+After kick-off, the Implementation Manager collects documents and information that adhere to your specific requirements and processes — all the relevant regulations, procedures, or policies that you follow and that apply to the solution ViClarity is configuring for you.
 This determines the design and build of your solution, which we set up to meet your specific needs.

 Design

 During the design phase, your Implementation Manager and team work to create the workflows, functionality and dashboards that you will come to know and love.
-They work through a review process with the entirety of ViClarity’s team, including our architectural experts, to test and review the solution.
+They work through a review process with the entirety of ViClarity’s team, including our architectural experts and quality assurance engineers, to test and review the solution.

 During this stage you’ll spend some time going back and forth with your Implementation Manager to fine-tune the design until your organization is ready to approve the final step.